 Electricity (Hazards from Trees) Regulations 2003

 The Electricity (Hazards from Trees) Regulations 2003 set down rules for tree owners and electricity network companies with regard to cutting or trimming trees that grow too close to electricity network lines.
-The legislation requires clearances of:
+For spans of 150m or less, the legislation requires clearances of:

-This is called the ‘Notice Zone’.
-Once vegetation encroaches within these distances, Marlborough Lines will issue the tree owner with a ‘Cut and Trim Notice’.
+Once vegetation encroaches within these distances, Marlborough Lines will issue the tree owner with a ‘Cut or Trim Notice’.
 For this reason, greater cut distances than the ‘Notice Zone’ are required to achieve a reasonable return time.

 Marlborough Lines’ responsibilities